Conformal Prediction: a Unified Review of Theory and New Challenges: Foundations of Conformal Prediction

 \subsubsection{Bags and Nonconformity Measures}

 First, the concept of a nonconformity (or strangeness) measure has to be introduced.
 In few words, it estimates how unusual an example looks with respect to the previous ones.
 The order in which old examples $(z_1, \dots, z_n)$ appear should not make any difference.
-To underline this point, we will use the term \textit{bag\/} (in short, $B$) and the notation $\Lbag z_1, \dots, z_{n} \Rbag.$ A bag is defined exactly as a multiset.
+To underline this point, we will use the term \textit{bag\/} (in short, $B$) and the notation $\Lbag z_1, \dots, z_{n} \Rbag.$.
+A bag is defined exactly as a multiset.
 Therefore, $\Lbag z_1, \dots, z_{n} \Rbag$ is the bag we get from $(z_1, \dots, z_n)$ when we ignore which value comes first, which second, and so on.
+To increase clarity, we specifiy that the main difference between a bag/multiset and a set is that an element in a bag/multiset can be repeated.

-As mentioned, a \textit{nonconformity measure\/} $A(B,z)\!:\mathbf{Z}^n \times \mathbf{Z} \rightarrow \mathbb{R}$ is a way of scoring how different an example $z$ is from a bag $B$.
+As mentioned, a \textit{nonconformity measure\/} (NCM) $A\!:\mathbf{Z}^n \times \mathbf{Z} \rightarrow \mathbb{R}$ is a way of scoring how different an example $z \in \mathbb{R}$ is from a bag $B \in \mathbf{Z}^n \times \mathbf{Z}$.
 There is not just one nonconformity measure.
 For instance, once the sequence of old examples $(z_1, \dots, z_n)$ is at hand, a natural choice is to take the average as the simple predictor of the new example, and then compute the nonconformity score as the absolute value of the difference from the average.
 In more general terms, the distance from the central tendency of the bag might be considered.
 As pointed out in \cite{book:alrw}, whether a particular function $A$ is an appropriate way of measuring nonconformity will always be open to discussion, as it greatly depends on contextual factors.

-We have previously remarked that $\alpha$ represents our miscoverage level.
+We have previously remarked that $\alpha$ represents our significance level.
 Now, for a given nonconformity measure $A$, we set $R = A(B,z)$ to stand for the nonconformity score --- where $R$ is related in a certain way to the word ``residual''.
 On the contrary, most of the literature uses $\varepsilon$ and $\alpha = A(B,z)$, respectively.
 We still prefer \citeauthor{paper:lei2017}'s notation.

 Instead of a nonconformity measure, a conformity one might be chosen.
 The line of reasoning does not change at all: we could compute the scores and resume to the first framework just by changing the sign, or computing the inverse.
 However, conformity measures are not a common choice.